Mastery of Divinity/ Bachelor of Divinity

 B.1.1 Purpose of the Degree

-The purpose of the MDiv/BD programs is to equip the students with knowledge and skills for ministerial leadership in the congregation and church-related institution.
+The purpose of the MDiv/BD programs is to equip the students with knowledge and skills for ministerial leadership in the congregation and church-related institutions.

 B.1.2.
 Goals of the Program

-The students enrolled in this program possess more critical and in-depth grasp of the biblical tradition, appreciation of the Asian culture and context, and have a more developed understanding of the ministry and pastoral identity.
+The students enrolled in this program possess a more critical and in-depth grasp of the biblical tradition, an appreciation of the Asian culture and historical context, and have a more developed understanding of the ministry and pastoral identity.
 The MDiv/BD program is a post-baccalaureate degree that prepares the student for ordination.

 B.1.3.
 Expectations/Learning Outcomes